 Sunday, 10 September 2023

-Zvezda Mercedes L4500A (Cargo bed & chassis)
+Mercedes L4500A (Zvezda) Chapter 3: Cargo bed & chassis

 Cargo bed

-This option is to just attach the cargo beam parts F17, F26 and F27 (step 8) once the chassis is built up leaving you to attach the remaining frame parts as per step 7 to the cargo bed.
+This option is to just attach the cargo beam parts F17, F26 and F27 (step 8) once the chassis is built up, leaving you to attach the remaining frame parts as per step 7 to the cargo bed.
 This way you can add the U- shaped shackle pins but keep the cargo bed separate.

-If you do use this method before attaching these three beam parts to the chassis be sure to dry fit them when building up the remaining frame parts in step 7.
+If you do use this method before attaching these three beam parts to the chassis be sure to dry fit them first when building up the remaining frame parts in step 7.
 This way you can be sure both the cargo bed frame and the beams will mate nicely together.
-This alternative method makes life a whole lot simpler when adding the cab with the steering column attached.
+This alternative method of construction also makes life a whole lot simpler when adding the cab with the steering column attached.
 Likewise, propshafts and exhaust parts are easier to position with access from both above and below.

 Chassis

-Initial stage of chassis assembly following the instruction sequence
+Initial stage of chassis assembly following the instruction sequence.

 Exhaust & propshafts